fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 })
 ```

-So now the <i>User.findByPk</i> query does not retrieve teams, but they are retrieved as needed by the <i>getTeams</i> method of the <i>user</i> object corresponding to the database row, which is automatically generated by Sequelize for the model object.
-The corresponding <i>get</i> and a few other useful methods [are automatically generated](https://sequelize.org/master/manual/assocs.html#special-methods-mixins-added-to-instances) when defining associations for tables at the Sequelize level.
+So now, the <i>User.findByPk</i> query does not retrieve teams, but they are retrieved if necessary by the <i>user</i> method <i>getTeams</i>, which is automatically generated by Sequelize for the model object.
+Similar <i>get</i>- and a few other useful methods [are automatically generated](https://sequelize.org/master/manual/assocs.html#special-methods-mixins-added-to-instances) when defining associations for tables at the Sequelize level.

-#### Model properties
+#### Features of models

-There are some situations where by default we don't want to handle all rows in a given table.
-One such case could be that we don't normally want to display in our application those users whose ID is disabled (<i>disabled</i>).
-In this situation, we could specify a default [scopen](https://sequelize.org/master/manual/scopes.html) for the model:
+There are some situations where, by default we do not want to handle with all the rows of a particular table.
+One such case could be that we don't normally want to display users with disabled (<i>disabled</i>) ID in our application.
+In such situation, we could define the default [scopen](https://sequelize.org/master/manual/scopes.html) for the model:

 ```js
 class User extends Model {}